Content-Hub-Hero.jpg

 FIRST...

 Understanding Concrete Floor Profiling: Before we dive into the specifics, let's briefly review what concrete floor profiling entails.
 Profiling refers to the process of preparing a concrete surface to enhance adhesion for coatings, overlays, moisture mitigation systems, or repairs.
-It involves creating a textured surface by removing a thin layer of concrete or altering its surface characteristics. the degree of profiling or the roughness of the surface is referred to in the industry as “CSP” or "Concrete Surface Profile" and has a range from “1”, being a verry smooth surface to "10" being a verry rough surface as we see below...
+It involves creating a textured surface by removing a thin layer of concrete or altering its surface characteristics.
+The degree of profiling or the roughness of the surface is referred to in the industry as “CSP” or "Concrete Surface Profile" and has a range from “1”, being a very smooth surface to "10" being a very rough surface as we see below...

 CSP-2